Kingdom of England: Anglo-Saxon England

+On 12 July 927 the monarchs of Britain gathered at Eamont in Cumbria to recognise Æthelstan as king of the English.
+The title "King of the English" or Rex Anglorum in Latin, was first used to describe Æthelstan in one of his charters in 928.
+The standard title for monarchs from Æthelstan until John was "King of the English".
 During the following years Northumbria repeatedly changed hands between the English kings and the Norwegian invaders, but was definitively brought under English control by Eadred in 954, completing the unification of England.
-At about this time, Lothian, bordering the northern portion of Northumbria (Bernicia), was ceded to the Kingdom of Scotland.
-On 12 July 927 the monarchs of Britain gathered at Eamont in Cumbria to recognise Æthelstan as king of the English.
-This can be considered England's 'foundation date', although the process of unification had taken almost 100 years.
+In 1018, Lothian, a portion of the northern half of Northumbria Bernicia was ceded to the Kingdom of Scotland.

 England has remained in political unity ever since.
-During the reign of Æþelræd the Unready (978–1016), a new wave of Danish invasions was orchestrated by Sweyn I of Denmark, culminating after a quarter-century of warfare in the Danish conquest of England in 1013.
-But Sweyn died on 2 February 1014, and Æþelræd was restored to the throne.
-In 1015, Sweyn's son Cnut the Great (commonly known as Canute) launched a new invasion.
-The ensuing war ended with an agreement in 1016 between Canute and Æþelræd's successor, Edmund Ironside, to divide England between them, but Edmund's death on 30 November of that year left England united under Danish rule.
+During the reign of Æthelred the Unready (978–1016), a new wave of Danish invasions was orchestrated by Sweyn I of Denmark, culminating after a quarter-century of warfare in the Danish conquest of England in 1013.
+But Sweyn died on 2 February 1014, and Æthelred was restored to the throne.
+In 1015, Sweyn's son Cnut (commonly known as Canute) launched a new invasion.
+The ensuing war ended with an agreement in 1016 between Canute and Æthelred's successor, Edmund Ironside, to divide England between them, but Edmund's death on 30 November of that year left England united under Danish rule.
 This continued for 26 years until the death of Harthacnut in June 1042.
-He was the son of Canute and Emma of Normandy (the widow of Æþelræd the Unready) and had no heirs of his own; he was succeeded by his half-brother, Æþelræd's son, Edward the Confessor.
-The Kingdom of England was once again independent.
+He was the son of Canute and Emma of Normandy (the widow of Æthelred the Unready) and had no heirs of his own; he was succeeded by his half-brother, Æthelred's son, Edward the Confessor.

-Norman conquest
+Norman Conquest

 The peace lasted until the death of the childless Edward in January 1066.
 His brother-in-law was crowned King Harold, but his cousin William the Conqueror, Duke of Normandy, immediately claimed the throne for himself.
 William launched an invasion of England and landed in Sussex on 28 September 1066.
 Harold and his army were in York following their victory against the Norwegians at the Battle of Stamford Bridge (25 September 1066) when the news reached him.
 He decided to set out without delay and confront the Norman army in Sussex so marched southwards at once, despite the army not being properly rested following the battle with the Norwegians.
 The armies of Harold and William faced each other at the Battle of Hastings (14 October 1066), in which the English army, or Fyrd, was defeated, Harold and his two brothers were slain, and William emerged as victor.
 William was then able to conquer England with little further opposition.
 He was not, however, planning to absorb the Kingdom into the Duchy of Normandy.
 As a mere duke, William owed allegiance to Philip I of France, whereas in the independent Kingdom of England he could rule without interference.
 He was crowned on 25 December 1066 in Westminster Abbey, London.